logo.jpeg - 8KbHOFNER LINKS

 Hofners are not the most fully documented guitars in the world by any means.
 Open any book on guitars or rock music and the names Fender, Gibson, Gretsch, etc. scream out at you.
 And why not?
 Those names belong to the manufacturers who produced the top quality designs which continue to appeal to the majority of guitarists and hence resulted in sales figures which dwarf Hofner's output.
 The deserved success of such instruments in popular music over the last 50 years has put Hofner guitars somewhat in the shade!

 However, all is no lost.
-If one looks hard enough, one can find some books, and the very occasional web site, dedicated to providing information on Hofner guitars.
+If one looks hard enough one can find some books, and now several web sites, dedicated to providing information on Hofner guitars.
 There are also more general works of reference that provide more incidental information.
 Read on:

 HOFNER RELATED WEB SITES